 After all modifications are done, the user should navigate to Step 7, confirm the changes were applied and launch the new deployment by pressing the “Activate System” button.

 If a deployment is temporarily not necessary, the user can pause it (saving resources and allowing for the setup of a new deployment if the forecast system’s quota has been reached).
 By clicking on the “Deactivate System” tool, the deployment is paused.
 Note that access to results will stop.

 The system can be restarted by clicking on its “Activate System” button.
-Note that if the pause is larger than 48 hours, a gap in the prediction stream for that deployment will occur for the model must be launched on a cold-start mode.
+Note that if the pause is larger than 48 hours, a gap in the prediction stream for that deployment will occur, because the model must be launched in a cold-start mode.

 Note that the OPENCoastS service adds an “Expiring” label on the Forecast Systems page when a deployment’s operation time is ending, so the user can anticipate the expiration and avoid service interruption.
 This label is issued one week before expiring.

-If the “Expiring” label is red that means it has already entered the 48-hour period and it’s no longer possible to continue the deployment without a cold-start on the model.
+If the “Expiring” label is red that means it has already entered the 48-hour period and it is no longer possible to continue the deployment without a cold-start on the model.
 Therefore, the “Extend Period” button is disabled.